 You may tell your child that they “will be going to a special play/activity room every week with ______________ because when children have troubles it often helps to have a special place and time to themselves.”
 Try hard to communicate with your voice and tone that the special time is meant to be a help and is not a punishment for them and not an annoyance to you.

 The counselor meets with the parent(s)/guardian(s) first to gather information and get a clear picture from you what the difficulties are.
 You will have the opportunity to ask questions.
 The counselor will show you the playroom and give you specific instructions regarding the first appointment and beyond.

-Bring your child to session in clothes that are OK to get messy or get paint on them.
+Bring your child to session in clothes that are OK to get messy or play in.

 - Take your child to the bathroom when you arrive at the office.

 - The therapist will come to the waiting room for your child and tell them, “It’s time to go to the play room.”
 Simply remind your child that you’ll be in the waiting room when their time is finished.